jina-ai/examples/tumblr-gif-search/README.md

  |-doc_indexer.bin
 ```

 You can see that the data is splitted into 8 different directories under the given `workspace`, in a more or less uniform way.
 This is good because otherwise we end up with one big file that is slow to load and to query.
-With sharding enabled, one can query multiple smaller index in parallel, which gives better efficiency.
+With sharding enabled, one can query multiple smaller index in SHARDS_CHUNK_SEG, which gives better efficiency.

 If you think about it, a multi-replica indexer behaves no differently than a multi-replica crafter/encoder at least in the index time: replicas compete for every incoming request and each request eventually is polled by one replica.
 The only difference is that multi-replica crafter/encoder is usually stateless and does not need independent workspace.
 However, each indexer replica needs a separate workspace to distinguish their own data from others.
 Hence, for `chunk_idx`, we set `separated_workspace` to `true`.
 Each replica works in its own sub-workspace.
 For this reason, we call **Replica** with `separated_workspace=True` as **Shard**.